 How much can moving states save on car insurance?

-Moving between states can save or cost substantial amounts, with moving from New York to Vermont saving $1,215 annually, while moving in the opposite direction increases costs by the same amount.
+Moving between states can save or cost you money.
+Moving from New York to Vermont saves $1,215 annually, while moving in the opposite direction increases costs by the same amount.

 When should I add my teen to my car insurance policy?

-To determine when to add your teen to your car insurance policy, add them when they get their learner's permit or license, whichever your insurer requires.
+Add your teen to your car insurance policy when they get their learner's permit or license, whichever your insurer requires.
 Family policies save 25% to 45% compared to individual teen coverage.

 Car Insurance Rates by Age Charts: Our Review Methodology

-Average rates on this page reflect full coverage policies with 100/300/100 liability limits and comprehensive and collision coverage, each with a $1,000 deductible.
+Average rates reflect full coverage policies with 100/300/100 liability limits and comprehensive and collision coverage, each with a $1,000 deductible.

 A 100/300/100 policy means: